Please follow these instructions for 10-14 days after the procedure to improve and prolong the results of your Microblading Procedure.

 - DO NOT touch the healing pigmented area with your fingers.
 Touching the treated area with your fingers, unclean cotton swabs, old products, or others, may result in infection.
 If you need to touch the area – use a clean cotton swab!

 - DO NOT EXPOSE treated area to direct sunlight.
 After healed (30 days), use sunscreen to avoid fading from the sun.

 - You may find that your eyebrows will scab or become slightly dry following the treatment.
 If they itch, DO NO SCRATCH them.
 You may pat them to alleviate the itch.

 - If your eyebrows get wet during the healing process, pat them dry with a towel, DO NOT RUB.

 - Avoid using daily skincare products directly on the eyebrows.

-- If you are planning a chemical peel, or any other medical procedure, please inform therapist of the procedure you have had.
-Procedure should only be done once the healing process is COMPLETE.
+- If you are planning a chemical peel, or any other medical procedure, please inform the artist of the procedure you have had.
+The procedure should only be done once the healing process is COMPLETE.